avidbots/flatland/docs/core_functions/yaml_preprocessor.rst

   a: 1
   b: 2

-  # result of YAML preprocessing:
+  # result of YAML preprocessing parent.yaml:
   foo: 123
   bar:
     a: 1